omgnetwork/elixir-omg/docs/roadmap.md

 ## TBN (To Be Named)
 * Removal of confirmation messages in Tesuji Plasma
-* Conditional payments - where payments made only when conditions are met
+* Conditional payments - Where payments are only made when a condition such as a date and time has passed, or when multiple signatures are present

 ## TBN (To Be Named)
 There are use cases where non-fungible tokens are useful, such as ticketing, unique in-game items.